 Biotechnology 3-4: Biotechnology 3-4 are the final two semesters of the four-year Carlmont Biotechnology Career Pathway.
 Biotechnology 3-4 is the capstone of the Biotechnology pathway covering advanced scientific concepts and specialized laboratory research techniques currently used in the biotechnology industry.
 Students demonstrate laboratory skills, critical thinking, and communication skills currently used in the biotechnology industry.
 Through extensive research laboratory work, and workplace experiences, students will explore and evaluate career opportunities in the field of biotechnology as well as perform real-life research.
 Biotechnology 3-4 is UC/CSU approved to meet the “laboratory science” (d) requirement for college admissions.

 Biomanufacturing I and II is the capstone course of the CTE biotechnology pathway, covering advanced laboratory skills and conceptual topics in biotechnology.
 In this college-level course, students will participate in the biological research, development, production, testing, and analysis of biotechnology products.
 Following the path of a drug or pharmaceutical from researching the molecule or compound and its biological impact to the marketed, final product; the students will understand the interactions between research into biological processes, the active lab, production facility, final processing, quality control, and government oversight and regulation in the biotechnology product pipeline.
 Students will apply their academic knowledge to the required problem solving and critical thinking involved in their scientific laboratory research.
 The Biomanufacturing course is co-taught by a Carlmont teacher and a Skyline College professor, and students receive dual credit for it.
-Pending approval in spring 2018, the Biomanufacturing class will have honors class status, and students will receive an extra grade point for the course.
+Click here for details about dual enrollment credit.

 Though science themed, the BTI English classes meet Common Core Standards like all college-prep English classes on campus.
 Students gain close analytical reading skills by reading novels, short stories, poetry, and nonfiction, and they develop strong writing skills through informational, argument, and narrative writing assignments.
 Creative writing is also included in the curriculum.